Code-Institute-Submissions/Parenting/README.md

  All content was written by me.

 ## Media
-The logo image was created by me in Canva; the other images used are from Canva and Unsplash.
+The logo image was created by me in Canva; the other images used are download from Canva and Unsplash.

 ## Acknowledgements
 My Mentor for continuous helpful feedback.